remodlai/Flowise/doc/multi/org_structure.md

 Super-tenant level
 Controls global permissions and settings
 Example path prefix: /apps/{appId}/
-ReBac relation: Would be a "platform" type in your schema orgId (Organization)
+relation: Would be a "platform" type in your schema orgId (Organization)
 Tenant level within an app
 Example path prefix: /apps/{appId}/orgs/{orgId}/
-ReBac relation: Your existing "organization" type with parent:platform userId (User)
+relation: Your existing "organization" type with parent:platform userId (User)
 Individual identity
-ReBac relation: Your "user" type, with membership in organizations Permissions flow through organization relationships conversationId (Conversation)
+relation: Your "user" type, with membership in organizations Permissions flow through organization relationships conversationId (Conversation)
 Group of related sessions
-Example path prefix: /apps/{appId}/orgs/{orgId}/conversations/{conversationId}/ ReBac relation: Could be a new type with parent:organization sessionId (Session)
+Example path prefix: /apps/{appId}/orgs/{orgId}/conversations/{conversationId}/
+relation: Could be a new type with parent:organization sessionId (Session)
 Individual interaction context
-Example path prefix: /apps/{appId}/orgs/{orgId}/conversations/{conversationId}/sessions/{sessionId}/ ReBac relation: Could be a type with parent:conversation Implementing This In Storage
+Example path prefix: /apps/{appId}/orgs/{orgId}/conversations/{conversationId}/sessions/{sessionId}/
+relation: Could be a type with parent:conversation Implementing This In Storage
 For the storageUtils.ts update, we'd create a function that builds paths following this hierarchy:
 }